w3c/market-data-odrl-profile/NewActivityTerms.md

 ----------------|------------
 Data Set Type |
 Context |
-Note | Is this an Action or a Constraint on the Asset?
+Note | Is this an Activity or a Constraint on the Asset?

 **Merge** | -
 ----------------|------------
 Data Set Type |
 Context |
-Note | Is this an Action or a Constraint on the Asset?
+Note | Is this an Activity or a [Commingle](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#commingle-0-9) Constraint on the Asset - or a Transform?

 **Quote or paraphrase** | -
 ----------------|------------
-Data Set Type |
+Data Set Type | Research
 Context |
-Note |
+Note | An [amount](https://w3c.github.io/market-data-odrl-profile/md-odrl-profile.html#amount-0-9) constraint on the Action?

 **Publish** | -